Zlatni Rat

 The Zlatni Rat, often referred to as the Golden Cape or Golden Horn (translated from the local Chakavian dialect), is a spit of land located about 2 km west from the harbour town of Bol on the southern coast of the Croatian island of Brač, in the region of Dalmatia.
 It extends southward into the Hvar Channel, a body of water in the Adriatic Sea between the islands of Brač and Hvar, which is home to strong currents.
 The landform itself is mostly composed of a white pebble beach, with a Mediterranean pine grove taking up the remainder.

-Zlatni Rat has been regularly listed as one of the top beaches in Europe.
+Zlatni Rat has been regularly listed as one of the top beaches in Europe and in the World.
 Its distinctive shape can be seen in many travel brochures, which made it one of the symbols of Croatian tourism.
 In 2008 Red Bull organized Red Bull Golden Jump, a unique kiteboarding competition in jumping/flying over the beach.